5 releases

 Alternatively, you can send raw IR directly like so:

-You can also files or linux kernel scancodes, exactly like the ir-ctl
+You can also send files or linux kernel scancodes, using the same options like ir-ctl

 mode2 files or raw IR files.